 Trade libel is the publication of intentionally false information about the servicies or products of a business that causes a lose of revenue or profitability.
 Defamation of a business's products or services is a civil wrong.

 Commercial disparagement is the intentional defamation of a business's reputation or property to cause harm to the business.
 Commercial disparagement is also a civil wrong.

 Remedies for Business Torts

 The remedies for a business torts include the award of damages to cover pecuniary losses, and restraining orders and injuctions to stop damaging actions.
 With respect to pecuniary damages, losses incurred by a business must be calculatable with "reasonable certainty.”

 For example, in a commercial disparagement case, losses may include income from prospective clients that chose, based on the disparagement, to not conduct business with the company.
 To maximize the awarded damages, thoroughly identify all real and potential injuries, and carefully calculate a monetary loss incurred from each injury.

 A judge may also issue restraining orders and injunctions to require the offending party to ceasing its damaging actions.
 For example, the offending party may be required to take back defamatory and disparaging statements about a business.
 Also, the offending party may be required to sign non-compete agreements in the theft of trade secret cases.
 Further, restraining orders may be issued to prevent the offending party from interfering in future contracts and transactions of the plaintiff's business, in tortious interference cases.

 If you need help with claiming a business tort or defending against a business tort claim, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.